emil2k/vend/README.md

--f=false: forces copy, replaces destination folder -i=false: include hidden files, files starting with a dot -r=false: recurse into subdirectories to include their dependencies -v=false: detailed output
+-f=false: forces copy, replaces destination folder -i=false: include hidden files, files starting with a dot -r=false: recurse into subdirectories to update their import paths of the copied packages -v=false: detailed output
 ```